Calabrese Associates, P.C.

 How to Shield Your Business From a Potential Divorce

-If you started your business before you got married, you can use a prenuptial agreement to say that your business would not be marital property in the event of a divorce.
+If you started your business before you got married, you can use a prenuptial agreement before your wedding to say that your business would not be marital property in the event of a divorce.
 The agreement could further specify:

 • Whether your spouse would receive a portion of the amount that your business increased in value during your marriage

-• That you would have complete ownership of the business in case your spouse becomes a co-owner
+• Whether you would have complete ownership of the business or your spouse becomes a co-owner

-You can create a postnuptial agreement instead of a prenuptial agreement if you have already married or you started the business after you married.
+You can create a postnuptial agreement instead of a prenuptial agreement if you are already married when you start your business.
 In order for your agreement to be valid, you cannot coerce your spouse into signing it or withhold vital information.

 The business itself – and not just its value – becomes marital property when you mix your marital finances with your business.
 For instance, investing your marital income into your business means that your spouse has a financial stake in the business.
 You can separate your business from your marriage by: